Why I left Budapest (2/2)

 I have a working theory that the fruits are of lower quality because all the good ones were already left at closer stops from the farm.
 Plus the transport doesn’t help since the distance to Hungary from Spain is huge.
 Especially for exotic fruits.

-There is always more to read: Colours of Ostrava 2015 - Day 2
+There is always more to read: Magyar nyelv - Living in Budapest, Hungary intro

 I was surprised to find out that the mandarins Clementine are sold with a nice fresh green leaf in France.
 You would search for that in vain in Eastern Europe.
 Certainly, not commonly on the shelves of Hungarian supermarkets.
 However, to be fair, Hungarian tomatoes, that’s a different story.
 Juicy, red, perfect!